boutproject/hypnotoad/doc/nonorthogonal-grid.rst

 * Linear spacing: Robust but inflexible, and produces grids with discontinuous spacing.
 Not recommended for simulations, but may be useful for exploration/scoping or to provide inputs to other tools.
+* Nonorthogonal X-point: with approximately orthogonal divertor targets.
+Should result an an almost orthogonal grid, but alleviate the very small poloidal spacing of grid cells on the 'seams' around the X-points that usually results from fully orthogonal grids, and which often limits the timestep size.

 Default method
 --------------